Affiliate links on Android Authority may earn us a commission. Learn more.

 What does the upside-down emoji mean?

-If you ever find yourself confused by trends in online chat, don’t beat yourself up about it — internet trends move so quickly that even people who are constantly connected can find themselves out of the loop.
+If you ever find yourself confused by trends in online messaging, don’t beat yourself up about it — internet trends move so quickly that even people who are constantly connected can find themselves out of the loop.
 One potentially baffling thing in chat these days is the upside-down smile emoji, which can have several different meanings based on context.

 What does the upside-down emoji mean?